n00bita/DataOne_StoreFinder/README.md

 5.Call LocalMinimum() for each ShopID(multiple rows of same Shop) 6.Call GlobalMinimum() after finding all the local minimum.

-LocalMinimum():
-1) Let I represents set of elements included so far.
-Initialize I = {}

-2) Do following while I is not same as U.
-    a) Find the set Si in {S1, S2, ...
-Sm} whose cost effectiveness is smallest, i.e., the ratio of cost C(Si) and number of newly added elements is minimum.
-       Basically we pick the set for which following value is minimum.
-           Cost(Si) / |Si - I|
-    b) Add elements of above picked Si to I, i.e.,  I = I U Si

 ToDO
 1.Build a wrapper .sh to use spark-submit to get input in specified format.